mattslight/abookforlife/abookforlife.md

 <div style="text-align:center" class="quote-title"><em>Ego will burn you, and humility rises from the ashes</em></div>

+Humility is characterised by having and showing grace in our actions.
+It is a state of mind where we neither have a high sense of self worth or a low sense of self worth.
+It is also characterised by being honest with ourselves and other people.

+Humility is perhaps the art of not thinking less of oneself, but thinking of oneself less often.
+When we are caught up in our own thoughts, there is a tendency for everything to become about us.
+When a storm breaks out, or the traffic is bad we tend to think about how it effects us.
+Remembering that other people are also going through tough experiences can help us put our own experinces into perspective.

+Humility is a daily practice – we must work hard to keep it in check.
+Gratitude lists are always a good starting point for resetting our callibration of humility.
+Picking up the phone and speaking to friends and family and listening to them is also another great way we can practice humility.

 #### Staying Humble

-Knowing how to spot our overinflated ego we made every effort to keep our egos in check and to remain humble.
+Knowing how to spot our overinflated ego (see *Spot an Inflated Ego*) we make every effort to keep our egos in check and to remain humble.
 Since our ego likes to take the spotlight and if not kept in check could become unbalanced we continued to do things that would measure us with a sense of humility.

 To stay humble we found that we needed to always be in a position to help others, this could be and usually started with relatively small acts.
 We called friends and family often and asked how their days were – we made an effort to listen to other people's struggles and did so without judgement, or speaking down.
 Instead of forcing 'help' on others we would ask 'is there anything I can do to help'.
 We often found listening was as powerful as trying to help, which sometimes had the adverse effect – especially if we tried to force help on others.
 We took care of our own laundry, literally and metaphorically.
 We recognised that there was no job that was beneath us – we may be busy people but after all we found it important to keep our egos in check.
 We took out our own rubbish and cleared our own plates from the dinner table.
 We offered small acts of service to others, picking up their plates from the dinner table when we took ours.
 We always made time to speak to and listen to others – no matter how busy our days were – perhaps especially when we were busy and caught up in our own affairs.
 We learned the concept of 'getting out of our own heads' – for our own thoughts would resonate in our minds, causing them to echo and become louder and louder – listening to the strifes of others helped put our own thoughts into perspective.
 We asked for honest feedback from others, not seeing to be defensive but listening to their thoughts and trying to understand where they were coming from – for even if we disagreed with the view point entirely, we could at least entertain where they were coming from.
 We admitted when we were wrong and promptly admitted it.
 We learned to identify our weaknesses, reminding ourselves of our shortcomings and seeking to improve ourselves.
 We show appreciation at every opportunity especially when we received the smallest and most personal acts of kindness from others.
 We held the door open for others to walk through – literally and metaphorically.
 When we had achieved success we recognised the help and the work of others that had enabled us to reach where we did .We did not boast.
 When we performed acts of kindness we did not make a big fuss about it, blow a trumpet or advertise it to the world – we did so quietly without seeking recognition.
 We learned to take ownership and responsibility for our actions (see *Ownership and Responsibility*).
 We lived a love of submission and rigorous honesty for these things also ensured we had a solid foundation upon which to be humble (see *Submission* and *Rigorous Honesty*).
 We did not speak badly of others and did not seek to judge others actions – we accepted that others were just as prone to making mistakes as we are.

-####

 ### Your Biggest Weakness is Your Biggest Strength